 Graduate Studies is located in the Office of Research and Graduate Studies (ORGS), directed by James E. Quick, Associate Vice President for Research and Dean of Graduate Studies.
 Dean Quick has dual responsibilities of supervising research related functions at SMU and overseeing the University's non-professional graduate programs, with special emphasis on degree programs offered by Dedman College (Humanities and Sciences).

-Reva Pollack, the Director of Graduate Studies, oversees all recruitment efforts for graduate students entering Dedman College, manages the University PhD Fellowship program and Graduate Student Development Grant, and approves dissertations at the end of the degree process.
+Reva Pollack, the Assistant Dean of Graduate Studies, oversees all recruitment efforts for graduate students entering Dedman College, manages the University PhD Fellowship program and Graduate Student Development Grant, and approves dissertations at the end of the degree process.

 Dean James E. Quick